 Essential question #3: What is the American Dream?

-This essential question of A Raisin in the Sun forces students to consider different perspectives.
+This essential question forces students to consider different perspectives.
 What are the different meanings of this famous term?
 How has the meaning of this term changed over time?
 Does it mean different things to different people?
 What might it mean to an impoverished, urban, underprivileged African American family in the 1950s?